University Hospital Munster

 Every year, the university hospital treats over 62,000 inpatients and 550,000 outpatients.
 The hospital employs approximately 11,500 people, making it the largest employer in the region.
-The largest professional groups are represented by the medical and technical service of almost 1800 people and the entire nursing staff of more than 2000 employees.
-Currently, the hospital has 1,500 beds, more than 30 clinics, and numerous institutes and centres.
+The largest professional groups are represented by the medical and technical service of almost 1,800 people and the nursing staff of more than 2,000 employees.
+The hospital has 1,500 beds, over 30 clinics, and numerous institutes and centers.

 European and international specialized organizations certified most departments of the hospital.
-For example, the department of gynaecology and obstetrics is approved by UNICEF and WHO, while the oncology department is accredited by the DKG (German Cancer Society).
-One of the priority treatment areas at the Münster Clinic is stem cell transplantation, bone marrow and organ transplantation.
+For example, the gynecology and obstetrics departments are approved by UNICEF and WHO, while the German Cancer Society accredits the oncology department.
+One of the priority treatment areas at the Münster Clinic is stem cell transplantation, bone marrow, and organ transplantation.
 University Hospital Munster is the first clinic in Germany where doctors use mechanical liver perfusion with oxygenated blood.
 Using this system gives doctors a unique opportunity to test the function of a donor organ before transplanting it into a recipient.
 Every year, doctors successfully perform over a hundred kidney transplants, one of the highest success rates in the country.

-The medical team has exceptional experience treating the heart, nervous system, endocrine organs, and orthopaedic and trauma diseases.
-The hospital includes the departments of ophthalmology, otolaryngology, paediatrics, neurosurgery, as well as orthodontics and periodontics.
-The treatment spectrum at the University Hospital Munster is comprehensive, including prevention, diagnosis, therapy, psychological care and follow-up.
+The medical team has exceptional experience treating the heart, nervous system, endocrine organs, and orthopedic and trauma diseases.
+The hospital includes the departments of ophthalmology, otolaryngology, pediatrics, neurosurgery, orthodontics, and periodontics.
+The treatment spectrum at the University Hospital Munster is comprehensive, including prevention, diagnosis, therapy, psychological care, and follow-up.

 What is the main specialization of the clinic?

-Can I have breast cancer treatment in the medical centre?
+Can I have breast cancer treatment in the medical center?